aspose-diagram/Aspose.Diagram-Documentation/italian/java/developer-guide/working-with-shapes/group-convert-and-verify-shapes/_index.it.md

 diagram.getPages().get(0).getShapes().getShape(59).toPdf(dataDir + "out.pdf");

 {{< /highlight >}}
-### **Converti la forma Visio in HTML**
+### **Convert Visio Shape to HTML**
-Il metodo ToHTML della classe Shape permette di convertire una forma nel formato HTML.
+The ToHTML method of the Shape class allows to convert a shape into the HTML format.

 {{< highlight "java" >}}